 1. At arterial intersections adjacent to Group 1, landscaping of native grasses and shrubs may be provided; trees may be included when maintenance and non-potable irrigation is available.
 Monuments and static displays may be integrated into arterial intersection designs.

 B02.2.2.
 Arterial/Collector

-- Applicable N/A Large graphics do not apply - Applicable N/A Select number of graphics / images (small: 250 px x 188 px) to insert 1
+• Applicable N/A Select number of graphics / images (large: 800 px x 440 px) to insert 1